Eco-Friendly Disposable Bamboo & Bagasse Products

 CostSlightly lower — fewer processing stepsSlightly higher — bleaching step added

 Our recommendation: If you already use natural (unbleached) bagasse plates and containers, match with natural cutlery for a unified look.
-If you are transitioning from plastic and your staff or customers expect white cutlery, start with white bagasse — it makes the switch invisible to the end user.
+If you are transitioning from plastic and your staff or customers expect white cutlery, start with white bagasse it makes the switch invisible to the end user.
 Both finishes are equally food-safe, equally compostable, and equally PFAS-free.

 Performance: How Does Bagasse Cutlery Compare?

-The honest question: is bagasse cutlery as strong as bamboo or wooden cutlery?
+The honest question: Is bagasse cutlery as strong as bamboo or wooden cutlery?

 The honest answer: not quite.
 But it is strong enough for the vast majority of food service applications.